 - Change the color by clicking the circle icon at the start of the row to show the color palette.
 Clicking on a color will confirm the selection.

-If you need to reorder your stages or tasks, hover over the skyscraper icon and you will see your cursor change.
-Click and drag the row to its new location.
+If you need to reorder your stages or tasks, click on the ellipsis in the top right and click on Sorting.
+In the sorting page, you can click and drag the row to its new location.
 Tasks will move with the parent stage.

 Click in a cell on the Phase/Stage/Task column to change the name.
 This stage or task is where you will assign resources and determines what you will invoice and where staff will register their hours.